developingAlex/lakedisappointment/README.md

     ***Note: these environment variable are not sensitive, they are available on the browsers of our users, and as such there is no harm checking them into github**

-1. now you want to build your react server in preparation to deploying it:
+1. Now you want to build your react server in preparation to deploying it:

     `cd web`